 “I could stand a burger or two,” he said.
 The caffeine had worn off several hundred miles before and I realized how hungry I was.

-“Geez, “ said Golden, “you look like the Michelin man—after he caught fire.”
+“Geez, “ said Steve, “you look like the Michelin man—after he caught fire.”

 “Remember that last crag we never made it to,” he asked.

 “What about it?”

 “I was thinking it might be the one thing that really pans out,” he said.